 - 1. Navigate to Administration | Structure | Configuration. - 2.
 Click Select Structure Users. - 3.
 Select whether Structure should be available to Everyone or to Users in selected groups/roles. - 4.
-In the latter case, change the selected groups/roles list by selecting second radio button and use Add Group/Role section to add one or more required user groups or project roles.
-To set up required property, use drop-down selectors to choose either Group or Project option, then choose required group name or project/role combination and press Add button to add it to the list.
-If project is set to "Any", this means that user should be in specified role for any of structure-enabled projects (see page 311). - 5.
-You can remove permission option by clicking trash can icon on the right of the option. - 6.
-Click Apply when done or Cancel to dismiss your changes. - Which projects are enabled for the Structure also affects Who Has Access to the Structure (see page 312). - When Structure is enabled for anyone, even anonymous visitors will have access to Structure.
-To make Structure accessible to only logged in users, restrict access to jirausers group. - Structure plugin maintains a cache of users permissions with regards to each structure.
+In the latter case, change the selected groups/roles list by selecting the second radio button and use the Add Group/Role section to add one or more required user groups or project roles.
+To set up required property, use the drop-down selectors to choose either Group or Project option, then choose the required group name or project/role combination and press the Add button to add it to the list.
+If project is set to "Any", this means that the user should be in the specified role for any of structure-enabled projects (see page 287). - 5.
+You can remove the permission option by clicking the trashcan icon on the right of the option. - 6.
+Click Apply when done or Cancel to dismiss your changes. - Which projects are enabled for the Structure also affects Who Has Access to the Structure (see page 288). - When Structure is enabled for anyone, even anonymous visitors will have access to Structure.
+To make Structure accessible to only logged in users, restrict access to the jira-users group. - Structure plugin maintains a cache of users permissions with regards to each structure.
 In most cases, the cache is recalculated automatically, but in some cases Structure plugin may miss a change in a user's groups or roles.
-The result could be that the changed permissions take effect several minutes later (but only with regards to Structure Permissions (see page 200)).
+The result could be that the changed permissions take effect several minutes later (but only with regards to Structure Permissions (see page 206)).
 A user can force the cache to be recalculated by doing hard refresh from the browser.
 Typically, it's done by holding Ctrl or Shift or both and clicking the Refresh button.